plana912/UC/README.md

 See the companion Jupyter Notebook for more information on each term/feature listed.

+I selected the KNN Model even a couple other models did well too.
+The KNN model also executes fast.

+All Business Insights and Actionable Recommendation are at the end of the Juypter Notebook.

 #### Next steps
 Utilize the machine learning models in proactive services delivery, quality assurance, and governnce activities at medical service providers.
 Further, gather data to train and improve the models.
+See the Conclusion / Findings section of the Juypter Notebook for details.

 #### Outline of project